 Mold is a fungus found both indoors and outdoors.
 Spores are always present in your home, but you don’t notice them unless they grow.

 So, to prevent mold growth, you need to reduce areas in your home that are warm and damp.
 You can do this by improving air circulation.

 Of course, turning on fans is one of the best ways to improve air circulation.
 Fans promote airflow and help reduce excess moisture.
 They reduce a room’s overall humidity, making it much harder for spores to grow.
 They keep mold at bay, wicking excess moisture away from your walls and furniture.

 Tips On How To Run Your Fan Effectively To Prevent Mold

 Here are some tips for running your fan effectively to prevent mold:

 High-risk rooms are commonly warm and damp.
 So, be sure to use a fan in the following spaces to limit the potential of spore growth:

 Bathrooms are notorious for having a high moisture content.
 This is especially true after you take a hot shower.
 The steam produced hangs in the air and clings to mirrors, counters, and other surfaces.

-After a hot shower, leave the exhaust fan on for half an hour or so.
-This will draw moisture outside and bring in the fresh air.
-You can further reduce moisture content by wiping condensation off of mirrors and door handles.
+After a hot shower, leave the exhaust fan for half an hour.
+This will draw moisture outside and bring in fresh air.
+You can further reduce moisture by wiping condensation off mirrors and door handles.

 Your kitchen is also susceptible to high moisture content.
 The room becomes humid due to the steam from cooking, creating the perfect conditions for mold.
 Mold is also likely to grow here due to oils, dust, smoke, etc.